samuelodumu/AchieveIt/README.md

 ## Features
 - User ability to alter times for Pomodoro, long and short breaks
-- Dark, light and colorful themes
 - Notification sounds at the end of each session
+- Colorful themes on each duration type
 - Motivational messages on each pomodoro cycle
 - Desktop and mobile friendly